darktasevski/CompSci/Books/A_Mathematician-s_Lament.md

-# A Mathematician's Lament
+# I've read...
+A Mathematician's Lament

-> Thoughts on Paul Lockhart's "A Mathematician's Lament".

----

 > "If you want to build a boat, don't order people to gather wood and assign tasks and work, but instead teach people to long for the boundless immensity of the sea."